GothenburgBitFactory/tw.org/content/docs/upgrade-3.md

 ## Upgrading Your Tasks

-Install Taskwarrior 3, then import your tasks.
+Install Taskwarrior 3.3.0 or higher, then import your tasks.
 Taskwarrior hooks run during import, so disable them during this invocation with `rc.hooks=0`:

 ```